Ciechania

+St. Nicholas Church in the village of Tychania (Ciechania), built in 1790, destroyed after World War II.

-Ciechania is a village in the administrative district of Gmina Krempna, within Jasło County, Subcarpathian Voivodeship, in south-eastern Poland, close to the border with Slovakia.
-It lies approximately 8 km south of Krempna, 34 km south of Jasło, and 74 km south-west of the regional capital Rzeszów.
+Ciechania (RUE. Тиханя) was a Rusyn village in the administrative district of Gmina Krempna, within Jasło County, Subcarpathian Voivodeship, in south-eastern Poland, close to the border with Slovakia.

 The village was founded by the Stadnicki family in the 16th century.
 At the end of the World War II it was a strong defensive outpost of the German forces.
 During the Battle of the Dukla Pass it was destroyed.
 Up to 2006 there was a picturesque tourist track through the Ciechania valley which was closed by the authorities of the Magura National Park.